hgcl/clara-le/pages/learning/astro-1-stars-or-planets.md

 ### 2. Does it scintillate?

-Because stars are much farther than planets, they also appear smaller.
-Stars appear as dots whereas planets appear as discs.
+Let's be clear, neither planets or stars really twinkle.
+The difference in scintillation will be explained by how big the objects are seen from Earth.
+Stars appear as dots, whereas planets appear as discs.
+(Because stars are much farther than planets, they also appear smaller.)

 The light coming from a star will be refracted in many directions when going through our turbulent atmosphere.
 It will make it look like it is scintillating.

-On the contrary, the light coming from a pusher and going through our atmosphere will seem more stable as its extra surface will allow it to "compensate".
+On the contrary, the light coming from a planet and going through our atmosphere will seem more stable as its extra surface will allow it to "compensate" the variations.

 ### 3. Where is it positioned?